Improved Distributed $\Delta$-Coloring: Randomized -Coloring (Theorem and ) Randomized Delta-Coloring ((Theorem and ))

-\end{enumerate} Note that (besides potentially some other nodes) in particular all nodes that are in a degree choosable component with radius at most $r$ are removed from the graph after phase \ref{phase:grow}.
+\end{enumerate} Note that (besides potentially some other nodes) all nodes that are in a degree choosable component with radius at most $r$ are removed from the graph after phase \ref{phase:grow}.

-\item \mytitle{Shattering of the Remaining Graph} \begin{enumerate}[resume,leftmargin=\algorithmInnerMargin] \item \myit{Random \Tnode creation} Consider the remaining graph $H=G\setminus \big(\bigcup_{i=0}^sB_i$\big).
+\item \mytitle{Shattering of the Remaining Graph} \begin{enumerate}[resume,leftmargin=\algorithmInnerMargin] \item \myit{Random \Tnode creation} Consider the remaining graph

 Each node of $H$ becomes \emph{selected} independently with probability $p$.
-Then, if there is another selected node within distance $b$, it becomes unselected.
-If not, it picks two random non-adjacent neigbors and colors them with color \emph{one}.
+Then, if there is another selected node within distance $b$, both become unselected.
+If not, the selected node picks a random pair of non-adjacent neigbors and colors them with color \emph{one}.
 We call these neighbors \emph{marked}.

 \runtime $O(1)$. \item \myit{Remove layers $C_{0},\ldots,C_{2r}$} We call a node \emph{happy} if it has an uncolored path to a \Tnode in its $r$-neighborhood.
 By this definition we assign each happy node to its closest \Tnode in its $r$-neighborhood.